-Using the lasers in our spaces requires a "badge."
-There are important safety guidelines, procedures for use and material requirements that are very important to know before using the lasers.
-Please visit the Badging tab on the left of the screen for information on how to complete the badging process.
+Using the lasers in our spaces requires certification, we call it a "badge."
+There are safety guidelines, procedures for use and material requirements that are very important to know before using the lasers.
+Please visit the " Getting Certified to Use a Laser" page for information on how to complete the badging process.

-The Glowforge laser can be reserved by making an appointment during Maker Equipment hours.
-If it is your first time using the laser a librarian will meet with you for a review of the safety procedures, answer any questions and get you certified to use the machine.
+Currently, the Glowforge laser can be reserved by making an appointment during Monday Maker Equipment hours (click on the appointment button) If it is your first time using the laser a librarian will meet with you for a review of the safety procedures, answer any questions and get you certified to use the machine.

 Brand: Glowforge Basic

 Location: North County Branch Library 2nd Floor

 Laser cutters can cut, score and engrave a variety of laser safe materials.
 Designs can be imported into the Glowforge Interface App (Glowforge Laser) or Lightburn Software (Boss Laser) from your favorite vector graphics programs like Inkscape, Adobe Illustrator or Photoshop .
 Other compatible programs include CorelDraw, GIMP, Autodesk 360 & Sketchup.
 You can import JPG, PNG, SVG, or PDF files to print,.
 The Glowforge Laser also lets you put your own pen and ink drawing in to be scanned and replicated.
 The Boss Laser has the addition of a rotary attachment for laser engraving round objects.

 Everyone using the Glowforge laser cutter must be familiar with the safety guidelines in the Glowforge Safety Manual.
 Knowing this info is extremely important for your safety, our staff and the other patrons of the library.